openknowledge/workshop-cloud/README.md

 ### Using AWS CLI to connect to the cloud

+Until now, we have always logged into our AWS account via the web-based AWS Management Console.
+In this exercise we will learn how to additionally use the AWS command line interface (ala AWS CLI) for logging in.

-First of all we want to connect to our AWS account via AWS command line interface (ala AWS CLI).
-This is necessary to be able to push the docker image with our backend service to the Elastic Container Registry later on.
-Fortunately we already installed the AWS CLI tool when setting up the GitHub Codespace.
+We will need the AWS cli connection later on to be able to push a docker image with our backend service to the AWS Elastic Container Registry.
+Fortunately we have already installed the AWS CLI tool when setting up the GitHub Codespace.

-**Note**: For the next step, you will need an AWS credential, which you were given for the workshop.
+**Note**: For the next step, you will need the AWS credential (Access Key ID & Secret Access Key), which you were given for the workshop.

 Connect to our AWS account via AWS command line interface:

+1. Open Codespaces (you may have to restart if suspended).
-1. open a new terminal in Codespaces using the terminal tab
+1. Open a new terminal in Codespaces using the terminal tab.
 2. Configure your AWS connection using the `aws configure` command that will ask you step-by-step for all relevant information to sign in to AWS via cli:

-    ```
+    ```shell
     $ aws configure

     AWS Access Key ID [None]: [YOUR AWS ACCESS KEY]